 Why the Fed Raises or Lowers Interest Rates

 The Fed uses interest rates as a lever to grow the economy or put the brakes on it.
-If the economy is slowing, the Fed can lower interest rates to make it cheaper for businesses to borrow money, invest, and create jobs.
-Lower interest rates also tend to make consumers more eager to borrow and spend, which helps spur the economy.
+If the economy is slowing, the FOMC lowers interest rates to make it cheaper for businesses to borrow money, invest, and create jobs.
+Lower interest rates also allow consumers to borrow and spend more, which helps spur the economy.

 On the other hand, if the economy is growing too fast and inflation is heating up, the Fed may raise interest rates to curtail spending and borrowing.

 The last time the Fed cut the fed funds rate to 0.25% was in December 2008.
 That was to address the 2008 financial crisis.

 The rate was at virtually 0% from December 2008 until December 2015.
 Then, as the economy picked up steam, the Fed began to raise the benchmark, and it rose steadily until 2018.

 In 2019, the Fed reversed course, slowly lowering rates to counteract a weak economy.
 In March 2020, it reacted swiftly to the COVID-19 pandemic.
 The health crisis rocked not only the financial markets but the broader global economy and everyday life around the world.
 On March 11, 2020, the World Health Organization declared it a pandemic.